Search

 Examples of Islamic democracies

-Until the recent Coups d'état, Pakistan and the Gambia were also considered democracies, and there are significant Islamic minorities in many other democratic countries as diverse as Benin, France, Germany, and India.
+Until the recent Coups d'état, Pakistan and the Gambia were also considered democracies, and there are significant Islamic minorities in many other democratic countries as diverse as Benin, France, Germany, India, the United States.

 At present it is thought that only 38% of the world's countries are electoral democracies, with many non-Islamic democracies, especially those in Latin America, also going through times of upheaval.